yardstick17/BlogConnectingDots/content/Deep Learning/image_aesthetics.md

 * [Long Mai, Hailin Jin, Feing Liu, Composition-Preserving Deep Photo Aesthetics Assessment](https://ieeexplore.ieee.org/document/7780429/)

-With that I would like to wrap up.
-Any Questions ?
+With that, I would like to wrap up.
+Any Questions?